 Please complete all registration and supplemental forms in detail.
-It is extremely important to let us know if your child has physical, mental, emotional, or social health challenges.
+It is extremely important to let us know if your teen has physical, mental, emotional, or social health challenges.

-Secondary Caregiver Waiver (Mandatory for ALL participants with 2 lega l guardians) Anaphylaxis Emergency Plan (Mandatory for any participant with a know n anaphylactic allergy) Immunization Record (Mandatory for all campers who have received vaccines) Permission to Administer Medication Form (Mandatory for any participa nt taking medication at program) Drop-off/ Pick-up Authorization Form (optional) Friend Request Form (optional)
+Secondary Caregiver Waiver (Manda tory for ALL participants with 2 legal guardians) cory for any participant with a known anaphylactic allergy) Immunization Record (Mandatory fo all campers who have received vaccines) Permission to Administer Medication Form (Mandatory for any participant taking medication at program) Drop-off/ Pick-up Authorization Form (optional) Friend Request Form (optional) V

-Our intention is to honour any friend requests, but we cannot make any guarantees.
+\Our intention is to honour any friend requests, but we cannot make any guarantees.